Dear SMCC Family,

 If we are over capacity, we will try to accommodate as best as possible.
 SMCC Members should be ready at 9am to attend Sunday School and then come to the 10:30 service.
 Should the 10:30 be over capacity we will try to accommodate as best we can next door in the annex with a projector and streaming.

 Are there special instructions on entering/exiting the building?

 15 minutes prior to each service, ushers will open the doors to the building.
 We kindly ask that everyone who arrives early remain in their cars until then.
 When the doors open, please enter through our main double doors at the south end of the building facing the road, which is where most people normally enter.
 At the end of service, we will ask everyone in attendance to exit through the side doors leading out of our auditorium.

 Our Ushers currently are distributing the elements in a 2 cup system, bottom has the bread top has the juice.
 They are wearing gloves and handing them out individually to each if they wish to participate.

 Will restrooms and/or seats be disinfected between services?

 Yes.
 Each seat and each restroom will be disinfected before each service.

 There will be Sunday School during each service.

 What about Wednesday Bible Study?

-Wednesday Bible Study and Youth Group will continue to meet online each week.
+Wednesday Bible Study and Youth Group will continue to meet each week at 6pm.